-As of May 1, 2015 Mayor Aaron Stone serves as CVRD Board Director for the Town, and Councillor Rob Hutchins is the Alternate Director to the end of 2015.
-For more information about the CVRD, please visit www.cvrd.bc.ca.
+As of May 1, 2015 Mayor Aaron Stone serves as CVRD Board Director for the Town, and Councillor Cal Fradin is the Alternate Director until May 31, 2016.
+For more information about the CVRD, visit www.cvrd.bc.ca.

 Provincial Representative